About Wieland Small Tube Products

 By 1957, sales had grown to over $1.5 million.
 The company had established itself in four major market areas: air conditioning/refrigeration, automotive (antenna tube, car heaters), housing/baseboard heating, and other miscellaneous application such as pinch-off tubing for television picture tubes.

-At this point, Small Tube Products had outgrown its manufacturing space, and in order to have any hope of continued growth, it was decided to move the plant.
+At this point, Small Tube Products had outgrown its manufacturing space, and to have any hope of continued growth, it was decided to move the plant.
 A search began for a suitable location, eventually leading to the central Pennsylvania area.
-The city of Altoona appeared very attractive for several reasons; first of all, an abundant supply of skilled labor, which had been created by a decline in the railroading industry over the previous five years.
+The Greater Altoona area appeared very attractive for several reasons; first of all, an abundant supply of skilled labor, which had been created by a decline in the railroading industry over the previous five years.
 Secondly, Altoona Industrial Development Authority proved instrumental by offering a multitude of financial incentives for the company.
 A new, modern manufacturing facility was constructed on a 33-acre site.
 Additionally, the Altoona area placed STP in a much more strategic location relative to its customer base and raw material suppliers.
 A total of 34 core employees and managers made the move into the 52,000 square foot facility in Altoona.

 During the mid 1960’s and into the 70’s, the company’s product line could be found in a multitude of niche applications, and the philosophy of customer service and flexibility became ingrained as part of the Small Tube culture.
 The company’s focus increasingly concentrated on serving applications which favored high quality, and the name ‘Small Tube Products’ became a household word in the copper and brass industry, synonymous with ‘excellence’.

 In 1969, Small Tube Products underwent the first of several ownership changes, as the company was sold to National Distillers and Chemical Corporation.
 For the next 15 years, STP would enjoy a beneficial relationship as part of National’s Bridgeport Brass division.